brianstorti/brianstorti.github.io/_posts/2015-01-20-enough-sed-to-be-useful.md

 ---
 layout: post
 title: Enough sed to be useful
+meta: Let's learn the basics of sed, and how it can make our lives easier
 ---

 `sed` is a text editor that is probably already installed in your machine and can help you be more productive.
 It can make the boring and time consuming task